TanishSrinivasan/Mine-Sweeper-game-using-Unity-Group-Project/README.md

 # Minesweeper Game Using Unity 🎮💣

 This project involves developing a classic Minesweeper game using the Unity game engine.
-The game is designed to provide an engaging and educational experience, combining logic and deduction with gamified learning.
+The game is designed to provide an engaging and educational experience, combining logic and deduction with gamified learning.This is a group project, **Ilavarasu Thevar** played a major and significant role in developing this project.

 ---